microsoft/AddingSpeechToBots/Study-bot-example/README.md

 This sample walks through how to add speech to a Bot running in a C# windows app.

 In this lab you will create an application for learning study terms in three subjects: Geology, Biology and Sociology.
-The goal is to enable a more engaging study epxerience, where students can study a subject with a customized chat bot along with multiple web resources.
+The goal is to enable a more engaging study epxerience where students can study a subject with a customized chat bot along with multiple web resources.

-Each typed or spoken query into the chat bot will be accompanied by relevant search results in an encyclopedia, Microsoft Academic, and a general Bing search as a study aid.
-Teachers are able to create their own question and answer FAQs to create a study guide as input for the chat bot if they want it to follow a preferred curriculum.
+Each typed or spoken query will be accompanied by relevant search results in an encyclopedia, Microsoft Academic, and a general Bing search as a study aid.
+Teachers could modify the questions in this sample to create their own study guides.

-Users can either ask the bot for definitions in these areas or simple chit-chat.
+We will also enable QnA Maker's chitchat to make the service more conversational.

 This sample uses [Azure Bot Service](https://azure.microsoft.com/en-us/services/bot-service/), [QnA Maker](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/index) (with [Chit-chat](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/how-to/chit-chat-knowledge-base)), [LUIS](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/), [Speech Service](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/), and [Bing Spell Check](https://docs.microsoft.com/en-us/azure/cognitive-services/bing-spell-check/).